Python3-Training/PyQuest/README.md

 # PyQuest !
 **Nagy's Question &amp; Answer Collection for Python**

+PyQuest is a simple strategy to manage an ever growing set of questions & answers on the Python programming language.
+PyQuest's globally unique numbering strategy is designed to help other 'Pythoneers find YOUR clever solutions across the 'Pythoneering planet as well.

+PyQuest is also about sharing printable cards, videos, online training, our solutions, as well as an educational card game.

 ![Pyquest Logo](PyQuest_Logo.png)

 *Created beforehand yet shared on the 'Hub on July 9, 2020, PyQuest **was** originally part of my **[DatMan](https://github.com/Python3-Training/DatMan/blob/master/LICENSE)** Project.*